lucarelli111/tsre-microservices-azure/README.md

 ---
 -->

-# TSKO 2024 - DPN - Fun time with Swagstore
+# DPN Tears of SRE Microservices - Swagstore

-Welcome to TSKO 2024 - Datadog Partner Network Challenge !!
-Your goal will be to capture all the flags related to a micro-service architected application called **Swagstore** using Datadog.

-The app consists of an 12-tier microservices application.
+The Swagstore app consists of an 12-tier microservices application.
 The application is a web-based e-commerce app where users can browse items, add them to the cart, and purchase them.

 It is a fictitious e-commerce swag store, don't expect to receive swags :grinning:

 ## Screenshots